 We provided a flexible service, delivered in the home & local community.
 Working 1:1 encouraging children to access/participate in activities & social events.

 This in turn provided regular respite for parents/carers as the sessions were between 3 & 4 hours, tailored to maximise the benefit to the whole family.

 We hosted a Family Camp for Scotland families which was based at Tulliallan Police College Fife from 18th – 20th May 2018 inclusive, (3 days, 2 nights).

 The camp was designed to cater for families of children with a serious, life limiting illness/disability which 16 families (67 individuals) attended.

-The aim of the project was to access ‘hard-to-reach’ carers from BME communities and give the girls a space to share their experience both as carers and as teenage girls who often feel different from their peers and socially isolated.
+We provided a weekly group for young female, Black Minority Ethnic Carers living within City of Edinburgh.
+The aim of the project was to access ‘hard-to-reach’ carers from Black Minority Ethnic Communities and give the girls a space to share their experience both as carers and as teenage girls who feel different from their peers.